PaladinStudiosBVs/Blender-Exporter/README.md

 <img width="360" alt="image" align="center" src="https://github.com/PaladinStudiosBVs/Blender-Exporter/assets/3831890/6276cf1f-e728-41bd-b9d3-8d0055d8e442">

-The Paladin Exporter assists with the workflow of exporting `.fbx` files.
+The Blender Exporter assists with the workflow of exporting `.fbx` files.
 Collections can be defined to be exported, as well as the target path of where objects should be exported to.
 All configuration is saved within the `.blend` file.

 <a name="bestpractices"/>